RDI is calling for the adoption of a World Health Assembly Resolution on Rare Diseases at the World Health Assembly 2025.

 2. Raise Awareness on social media

 As part of our collective advocacy, we are launching a social media campaign to show both the common challenges and the diversity of our rare disease community.
-Over the next few months, we will be sharing customizable graphics for you to add specific rare disease statistics or other information for your country.
+Leading up to the WHA in May, we will be sharing customizable graphics for you to add specific rare disease statistics or other information for your country.
 We will then share these graphics on the same day across the world with the hashtag #Resolution4Rare.

 Sample posts: